stefonarch/LXQt-Wayland-files/README.md

 `startlxqt<compositor>` scripts can be executed also directly in tty; environment variables are set here before starting the compositor.

-Please note that this here is experimental and work in progress.
+Please note that this here is experimental work in progress.

 ### Working LXQt components: